MaximilianKoenig/ptn-js/README.md

 ## Usage

 The modeler is available as an npm package.
-If you want to embed the modeler into your project, install the package as a dependency to your node project.
+If you want to embed the modeler into your project, install the package as a dependency to your node project using:

 ```bash
 npm i --save pn-js
 ```

-To get started, create a pn-js instance, bind it to the canvas, and import a model or create a new one.
+To integrate the modeler, create a pn-js instance, bind it to the canvas, and import a model or create a new one.

 ```javascript
 import PnModeler from 'pn-js/lib/Modeler';